example42/example42.github.io/_includes/cka.md

 - **Troubleshooting**:
   - Debug pods using logs (`kubectl logs`) and ephemeral containers.
   - Analyze events (`kubectl get events`) and validate DNS/network configurations.
+- **Disaster Recovery**:
-- Disaster Recovery: Restore etcd from backups and validate control plane.
+  - Restore etcd from backups and validate control plane.
+- **Resource Management**:
+  - Set resource requests and limits to prevent overcommitment.
+  - Use Resource Quotas and Limit Ranges to manage resource consumption.

 ---